Article reading time: 26 min

 The Impact of the 2000 Tech Bubble

 When the tech bubble exploded, technological optimism faded.
 Everyone decided to treat the future as indefinite (unknown).
 Since technology had failed, globalization replaced it as the hope of the future.
-Investors took note that going from the real world to the digital world had not worked, so they went back to investing into the real world (real estate).
+Investors took note that going from the real world to the digital world had not worked, so they went back to investing in the real world (real estate).

 The result was another bubble, which exploded in 2008.